revitalyr/index_libs/README.md

 # index_libs

-Building an index of symbols exported from COFF libraries and searching for libraries by symbol.

-_index_libs.exe_ -h gives:

-  index_libs.exe {OPTIONS} [SYMBOL]

-    Building an index of symbols exported from COFF libraries and searching for libraries by symbol.
+Build an index of symbols exported from static libraries (COFF/ELF archives) and search for libraries by symbol name.

-  OPTIONS:

-      -h, --help                        Display this help menu
-      This arguments are exclusive:
-        -b[BUILD], --build=[BUILD]        Path to the library for which the index is built SYMBOL                            Symbol to find
-      "--" can be used to terminate flag options and force all following arguments to be treated as positional options

 ## Features

 - Index symbols from `.lib` files (Windows) or `.a` files (Linux)
 - Search for symbols by substring (case-sensitive)
+- Demangle C++ symbol names for readable output
 - Export database to CSV format
-- Uses UnQLite embedded database for storage
+- Uses UnQLite embedded database for persistent storage
+- Cross-platform: Windows and Linux

 ## Requirements

-- CMake 4.0 or higher
+- CMake 3.28 or higher
-- C++23 compatible compiler:
+- C++23 compatible compiler with modules support:
-  - **Windows**: Visual Studio 2022 (17.0+)
+  - **Windows**: Visual Studio 2022 (17.6+)
-  - **Linux**: Clang 18+ with libc++, or GCC 14+
+  - **Linux**: Clang 18+ with libc++
-- vcpkg (optional, for dependency management)

 ### Linux Prerequisites